denisecase/hunt-1/README.md

 ### Frontend Language

-Coming to Front-End, we have thought of using HTML, CSS and JavaScript.
-We have accessed factors like:
+Coming to Front-End, we have thought of using ejs layouts We have accessed factors like:

     •	Expertise on Technology.
     •	Available time to deliver.